Skip to main content

 You’re only a leader if you have followers.
 Gallup’s research uncovered 4 basic needs of followers: trust, compassion, stability and hope.

-For details on the specific research findings and more insights on the 3 leadership keys above, do get a copy of our complete summary bundle, which includes a 25-page pdf summary, an infographic and an audio summary.
+For details on the specific research findings and more insights on the 3 leadership keys above, do get a copy of our complete Strengths Based Leadership summary.

 Applying Strengths Based Leadership